-- M.S. in Wireless Communication and Signal Processing, Arizona State University, Phoenix, USA
+- M.S. in Wireless Communication and Signal Processing, Arizona State University, USA.

-- B.E. in Electrical Engineering, NED, Karachi, Pakistan
+- B.E. in Electrical Engineering, NED University of Engineering and Technology, Pakistan.

 - Wireless Communication